patapan/bots/README.md

+A collection of bots on Solana interfacing via websocket

+## Bots
-raydium sniper bot
+1. Raydium sniper bot

-design
-1. open solana websocket
-2. subscribe to changes on raydium `createPool` account
+    - subscribe to `createPool`
-3. buy $5 of each new token

-675kPX9MHTjS2zt1qfr1NYHuzeLXfQM9H24wFSUt1Mp8
+2. Phoenix maker bot with Binance ref price